sebmourlhou/oidc-client/configuration.md

 Defines where the tokens are stored.

-Possible values (**session** by default) :
+Possible values (*session* by default) :

 - session: stored data persists between requests until the session expires.
 - stash: the stored data can only be accessed in the current request.
-This may be useful for an API which must validate the token in the **Authorization** header for each request (Autorisation Server).
+This may be useful for an API which must validate the token in the *Authorization* header for each request (Authorization Server).

 ## authentication\_error\_path

 Relative path of the endpoint to which the browser is redirected if an error is returned by the provider during the callback to the application after an authentication attempt or if an error occurs when the token is retrieved in exchange for the code.

-If this path is not configured, an error, with the message configured in **authentication\_error\_message** or else a generic message, is launched with an HTTP 401 code.
+If this path is not configured, an error, with the message configured in *authentication\_error\_message* or else a generic message, is launched with an HTTP 401 code.

 ## authentication\_error\_message

-Message used to return an error if **authentication_error\_path** is not set.
+Message used to return an error if *authentication_error\_path* is not set.

 ## provider."provider".proxy\_detect